 2018 Global Steering Committee Members

-- Co-Chair: Christian Thimann, AXA – Group Management Services
+- Co-Chairs: Christian Thimann, AXA – Group Management Services and

 - Position 1: Europe – Banking (2018-20)